coronavirus health and safety measures

 We have adjusted group sizes to accommodate recommended guidelines and implemented practices to guide social distancing when possible.

 Employees preparing food in the kitchen wear a cloth face covering.
 We have eliminated family-style dining to limit the spread of germs.
 Teachers who plate the food and serve it to children wear a cloth face covering.
 Children are seated together for meals but spaced adequately apart.

 Children’s cots will be placed up to six feet apart whenever possible and will be positioned alternating head-to-toe or toe-to-toe.

 Our outdoor play structures are utilized by one class at a time and sanitized up to two times per day.
 Our outdoor classrooms are also utilized by one class at a time.

 We have canceled field trips and special guests until further notice.
 Only children and staff are allowed in our classrooms.
 We have suspended our enrichment program specialists, photographers, and other visitors to our classrooms.

-All staff, families, and any other person visiting our school must notify us prior to entering our school if they have had any recent travel to any state outside of the state in which they reside.
+All staff and families must notify us prior to entering our school if they have had any recent travel to any state outside of the state in which they reside.
 Depending on where they have traveled and the current CDC travel health notices, we may tell them that they and their children must not enter the school for at least two weeks upon their return.